Jaxum/cim/README.md

 ## Training

-Training is configured via src/config.py.
-CLI is intentionally minimal; use config defaults for most settings.
+Training is configured via src/config.py.  use config defaults for most settings.

 Example: